 The performance of Mutual Funds varies depending on the fluctuation of the financial market.
 Benchmark in Mutual Funds provides an established platform to compare one’s returns; for example, if an equity fund is benchmarked against Sensex, its return can be compared with the performance of Sensex.

-Outperforming funds provide better returns than the benchmarking value, whereas underperformed funds return less than its benchmark value.
+Outperforming funds provide better returns than the benchmarking value, whereas underperformed funds return less than their benchmark value.

 Ideally, an investment should have a tenor of at least a year to be benchmarked for its performance.
 It offers ample time to measure the risk associated with the type of stock holding.
 It also allows benchmarking tools to assess the fund allocation, risk profile, and return of a particular portfolio.